Black Guan

 Key Features

-- Bright red eyes and reddish-pink legs
+- Bright red or coral-pink legs and feet

 When You’ll See Them